-The mission of the AWI Veterans' Program is to promote and maximize the employment of Florida's
+The mission of the DEO Veterans' Program is to promote and maximize the employment of Florida's

 veterans, especially veterans with barriers to employment by utilizing a complete menu of